osoc24/Doco/getting-started.md

 ## Deliverables

 Thanks to research, we gained a steady foundation to create our application.
 These applications were created and developed with feedback from [Imec](https://www.imec-int.com/) and [IDLab](https://www.ugent.be/ea/idlab/en).
-Out of the feedback from them and the entire OSOC team, we designed and developed the following applications:
+From their feedback and the entire osoc team's, we designed and developed the following applications:
 - [Loama :arrow_right:](/loama/index.md)
 - [Mockbook :arrow_right:](/toco/mockbook/index.md)
 - [DoctorApp :arrow_right:](/toco/doctorapp/index.md)